strapdata/elassandra/docs/elassandra/source/enterprise.rst

 Secured Transport Client
 ........................

-The elasticsearch transport protocol used for inter-node communication can be used directly from your java application.
-It is very efficient as it does not have to deal with JSON serialzation.
+The elasticsearch transport protocol used for the inter-node communication can be used directly from your java application.
+It is very efficient as it does not have to deal with the JSON serialzation.
 Strapdata provides a SSL transport client to work with a secured Elassandra cluster :

 #.
 If your Elassandra cluster requires user authentification, check that your user have access to the cluster topology with the *Nodes Info API* (action **cluster:monitor/nodes/info**).
 #.
 Add the **ssl-transport-client.jar** and its dependencies in your CLASSPATH.
 #.
-Add the desired configuration to your client settings, including SSL settings as shown in the following exemple.
+Add the desired configuration to your client settings, including SSL settings as shown in the following example.
 #.
 Add an ``ssl.transport_client_credential`` containing *username*:*password* to monitor the cluster state.
 This account must be authorized to do ``cluster:monitor/state`` and ``cluster:monitor/nodes/liveness`` in the ``elastic_admin.privileges`` table.

 .. code ::